zc-zhang/zc-zhang.github.io/README.md

 1-5 Yamadaoka, Suita, Osaka 565-0871 JAPAN

-### Visiting Student
-The Institute of Environmental Science and Technology
-Department of Informatics
-The University of Kitakyushu
-Fukuoka 808-0135, Japan

 ### Curriculum Vitae
 Z.C.
 Zhang received M.Sc. degree in Mathematics from Guilin University
 of Electronic Technology in 2020.
-From Sep.~2019 to Sep.~2020, he was a
+From Sep.
+2019 to Sep.
+2020, he was a
 Visiting Student of The University of Kitakyushu, Fukuoka, Japan.
 He is
-currently a \textsl{Doctoral Student} at Graduate School of Information Science
+currently a Doctoral Student at Graduate School of Information Science
 and Technology, Osaka University, Suita, Japan.

 He is a student member of SICE, IET, and IEEE.